interrogator/jason-lee-iran/README.md

 ![01.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i01.jpg)

 This is my first photo of Iran but I am actually sitting at the airport right now on my way to Berlin.
-Photo: I escaped from Turkmenistan and within minutes of being in Iran I was offered a celebratory cup of non...alcoholic...beer.
+I escaped from Turkmenistan and within minutes of being in Iran I was offered a celebratory cup of non...alcoholic...beer.

-Mashad, Iran

 Random.
 The election was a couple of days ago and I think I was accidentally let into the country at the wrong time.
 Yesterday the immigration police detained me for a few hours and interrogated me.
 These were a few highlights of my conversation: